 An example of a Penal Code 273.5 case in Los Angeles County includes a domestic violence incident where a husband and wife become engaged in a heated argument.
 During the verbal insults, the husband aggressively pushes his wife to the floor, where she strikes her head on a table, causing a cut.
 She calls the police and tells them what happened and the officers observe the cut and bleeding.

 It should be noted that it is common for a wife to regret calling the police and will ask for the charges to be dropped.
 Victims can’t drop domestic violence charges.
 After the police are involved, all decisions on criminal charges are the decision of the Los Angeles District Attorney’s Office.
 There are certain situations when the prosecutor could be open to a reduced charge for domestic violence through plea negotiations.

-To give readers useful information on Penal Code 273.5 corporal injury to spouse charges, our California criminal defense attorneys are providing an overview below.
+To give readers useful information on Penal Code 273.5 corporal injury to spouse charges, we are providing an overview below.

 Definition of Corporal Injury to Spouse – Penal Code 273.5